sergiocanram/sergiocanram/README.md

  ### I'm here to contribute to your project!

-> 🌱 I’m currently learning React and NextJS
+> 🌱 I’m currently improving my React and NextJS skills.
 >
 >> 👯 Available to collaborate on any web dev project
 >